Quran desecration: 2013–2020 – Saudi Arabia

-2017–present Denmark
+2017–2023 – Denmark

-It has been legal to desecrate Qurans in Denmark since 2017.
-Burnings of the Quran, sometimes wrapped in bacon, and other forms of desecration such as throwing the book to the ground is a regular occurrence at rallies of the party Stram Kurs and party leader Rasmus Paludan.
-Paludan calls on his supporters to urinate on the Quran, calls it a "shit book", and the Prophet Muhammad a pedophile murderer.
+The legality of burning religious scriptures in Denmark was disputed for a long time, since the act might have been punishable under the country's blasphemy law (which, though on the books, was considered to may have lapsed; for instance, it hadn't been used to prosecute a televised Bible burning in 1997).
+But the blasphemy law was officially abolished in 2017, after which it became legal to desecrate Qurans and other religious scriptures.
+Burnings of the Quran, sometimes wrapped in bacon, and other forms of desecration such as ripping the book apart, throwing it in the dustbin were a regular occurrence at rallies of the party Stram Kurs and party leader Rasmus Paludan as well as similar extremist groups.
+Paludan called on his supporters to pee on the Quran, call it a "shit book", and Muhammad a pedophile murderer.

+A small anti-Islam group called the Danish Patriots set fire to Qurans in front of the Turkish and Egyptian embassies in 2023.

+In December 2023, Folketinget passed a law to make it illegal to burn, soil, trample on or cut recognised religious scriptures like the Bible, the Torah or the Quran.

-2019–present Norway
+2019–present – Norway

 Since Lars Thorsen became leader of the Stop Islamisation of Norway group in 2019, the group has started repeatedly burning the Quran at their rallies in Norway.
 The group has also ripped apart and spit on copies of the Quran, and dragged it around on a leash like a dog.